 Because you may choose them, meet them and get to know them, you may feel assured of a family’s love for your child.
 Prospective Adoptive parents must also complete an extensive screening process before they are approved to adopt.
 This process includes visits to their home, interviews, providing references, criminal background investigations, assurances of financial ability to care for a child, the review of medical and financial information, and counseling and education to prepare them for adoption.
 All adoptive parents must be approved by the court in which they adopt and by our firm.
 You may also have the opportunity to select the family, speak with them, ask them questions and meet in person, so that you may feel assured of your decision.

 Is choosing adoption selfish?

 No. Choosing adoption may be one of the most selfless acts, the least selfish and one in which you will know your child grows up in the home you are not able to provide right now.
 You may not be able to care for your child at this time in your life, but you can find the family able to do so, a family you select.
-We have many available families, not just the families listed on the web site.
-When you speak with our Adoption Coordinator, she will help you, she will find out what type of family you believe is best for your child.
+If you’re facing an unplanned pregnancy in Florida, we have many available families, not just the families listed on the web site.

 May my child find me when he or she grows up?

 Yes, if you want them to.
 Florida has an Adoption Reunion Registry.
 You can register your information with the Registry and you may also provide the information directly to the adoptive family so they may share it with your child.

 Information about Florida’s Adoption Reunion Registry may be obtained by calling (800)96-ADOPT.
 We will provide you with an Application Form if you would like.